 In the online space, we interact with so many websites on a daily basis, whether we are working or doing some online shopping.
-All the header images, the buttons we click on and the forms we interact with – those are UI design.
+All the header images, the buttons we click on and the forms we interact with – those are UI designs.

 So, what is UI Design?
 Let’s unpack it.
 The UI stands for “user interface”; It is the graphical layout of the website or application.
 It consists of buttons that the user can click on, text, imagery, sliders, text entry fields, and all other elements that a user can interact with.
 A UI designer creates the look and feel of the application’s user interface.

-UI designers takes the client’s CI (Corporate Identity guidelines) and work out what the application is going to look like.
+UI designers take the client’s CI (Corporate Identity guidelines) and work out what the application is going to look like.
 We have to choose what colours are best suited, what shapes the buttons are going to be, and so forth.

 The following elements are what we have to consider when we start working on the interface of an application: